Search the site

 Overhead view of Lemon and Yoghurt Loaf Sliced and on a plate.

-For a simple and light Lemon and Yoghurt Cake, you really can’t go past this recipe.
+For a simple and light Lemon Yoghurt Cake, you really can’t go past this recipe.
 It certainly is similar to my Lemon and Coconut Sour Cream Cake recipe, however thanks to a delicious vanilla buttercream icing, this recipe just moves ahead to be my favourite of the two!

 Thanks to the use of yoghurt, you won’t need any milk for this recipe, and you just need a few other simple ingredients to put this cake together.